 workers from the parallel pool to use in evaluating

 M must be a nonnegative integer.

 By default, MATLAB uses the available workers

 in your parallel pool.
-You can change the number of workers on the
+You can change the default number of workers in your parallel pool

-by selecting Parallel > Parallel Preferences.
-You can override the default number of workers in a parallel pool by using
+can override the default number of workers in a parallel pool by using the

 M is zero, MATLAB still

 executes the loop body in a nondeterministic order, but not in parallel.
 Use this syntax to